seetaresearch/dragon/docs/api/python/tensorflow/math.rst

   : Compute the reciprocal square root of input.

   `sigmoid(...) <math/sigmoid.html>`_
-  : Apply the sigmoid function.
+  : Compute the sigmoid function.

   `sign(...) <math/sign.html>`_
   : Compute the sign indication of input.